Tebaks/Codingame-Code4Life/README.md

 ```

 # Wood 1 to Bronz
-In this league now we should diogneise our samples so first I took 3 undiagnosed sample and diagnoise all.
+In this league now we should diagnose our samples so first I took 3 undiagnosed sample and diagnose all.
 Boss robot wasn't smart in this league so I just beat him with taking rank 2 samples.

 # Bronze to Silver
-In bronze I decided to play more aggresively and I create a attack function.
+In bronze I decided to play more aggresively and I create an attack function.

  ## Attack Function
-I'm looking enemy robot's first sample and I check if I block it with only taking 1 moleculei if I can block just take it.
+I'm looking enemy robot's first sample and I check if I block it with only taking 1 molecule if I can block just take it.
 Result of this sometimes I have so many unneccesary molecules but this function increase my win rate by %10-15.

  ## Choosing Sample
  I change my sample pick method.